aoloe/scribus-plugin-tableofcontents/README.md

 - The old property based table of contents should probably be removed.
 - Depending on how it's implemented, the table of contents should be updated by the "Document update" command (or it should be an option in the TOC configuration)
 - We probably need one char style for each part of the toc line; optionally a char style for each part on each level of the toc line. (if none defined none applied)
+- A "plus" button allows to create new levels
   - When creating a new level, it duplicates the values for the current one?
+  - Levels are named (chapter, ...)
+- Multiple indipendent tocs should be possible
+  - It should be easy to switch among the tocs and update all of them.
 - As soon as we have real pdf links, optionally add a link (and define a ref: we will have to make sure that we don't delete manual refs)
 - Add a non modal dialog, where one can see the TOC and jump to chapters.
   - A settings button could open the "Document settings" window with the TOC tab active. (or show only that tab)
 - Tab, space or vspace between title and number.
+- Per level option to show or not the page number
 - Instead of typing the target's frame name use four buttons:
   - "link" current frame
   - "unlink" used frame